The AviPack - Avalanche Airbag System

 Avalanche airbag system constructed from custom rip cord and a 3/64 lined longitudinally braided conduit with black polypropylene cover

 Standing on top of the summit looking down at the world, a blanket of untouched snow beckons for your descent.
 As you drop in, the snow beneath gives way and you are swallowed up like a stone in a river.
 A large avalanche in North America can trigger almost 300,000 cubic yards of snow.
 That’s the equivalent of 20 football fields covered in three feet of snow rushing down a mountain.
 On average, 28 people are killed annually by avalanches, according to the Colorado Avalanche Information Center.
 Winter athletes who push themselves through these rugged conditions need avalanche safety equipment that can stand up to freezing temperatures and dangerous snowfall.

 The AviPack, an avalanche airbag system created by the Wary allows skiers and snowboarders to ride down the most dangerous winter terrain with peace of mind.
-The material used for the Wary avalanche safety airbags has to withstand extremely cold temperatures and some of the parts must be custom made.
+The material used for the Wary avalanche safety airbags has to withstand extreme cold temperatures and some of the parts must be custom-made.
 Tyler Madison Inc. helped the Wary engineers design a custom rip cord and a 3/64 lined longitudinally braided conduit with black polypropylene cover.
 Polypropylene is used to coat the outer conduit of the avalanche airbag system to protect it from cracking.
 What makes this particular polymer special is its ability to hold up in a wide range of temperatures.
 Polypropylene coating, can withstand temperatures approximately 30 to 40 degrees below freezing.
 The longitudinal braiding prevents separation when bent over the shoulder of the user.
-John Bowker, the owner of the Wary, worked extensively with Calvin Hom, a sales engineer from Tyler Madison to develop these custom avalance airbag safety systems.
+John Bowker, the owner of the Wary, worked extensively with Calvin Hom, a sales engineer from Tyler Madison to develop these custom avalanche airbag safety systems.